 The third option involves receiving an undergraduate accounting or business degree from an accredited school program, including the same 24 semester hours in the same subjects as the second option.

-The fourth option requires the earning of a minimum of a bachelor’s degree with the same 24 semester hours and subjects as options two and three, along with 24 semester hours of courses including:
+The fourth option will require students to earn a minimum of a bachelor’s degree with the same 24 semester hours and subjects as options two and three, along with 24 semester hours of courses including:

 - Business law

 A degree from a community or two-year college does count for semester credits, but commercial CPA review courses do not.
-Online, CPA and College Level Examination Program (CLEP) courses do count, as long as the schools are accredited.
+Online, CPA and College Level Examination Program (CLEP) courses will count, as long as the schools are accredited, so make sure to check for accreditation and request a transfer to an accredited institution if necessary.

 Featured Online Programs